Ebenezer Oduro Owusu: Career

 After completing his PhD, Owusu was immediately appointed an assistant professor at Kochi University in April 1995, and then associate professor in September 1995.
 In March 1996, Owusu was appointed a research fellow at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) and was posted to Niger as an entomologist.
-Significant among his achievements was the development of a system for the management of the millet headminer, Heliocheilus albipunctella (Lepidoptera: Noctuidae) based on indigenous plant species, and the host interactions (semiochemicals and use of resistance varieties).
+Significant among his achievements was the development of a system for the management of the millet head miner, Heliocheilus albipunctella (Lepidoptera: Noctuidae) based on indigenous plant species, and the host interactions (semiochemicals and use of resistance varieties).

 In 1998, Owusu was appointed lecturer at the then Department of Zoology, University of Ghana (now Animal Biology and Conservation Science).
 He was promoted to senior lecturer in September 2000 and then to associate professor and then professor in June 2005 and March 2010 respectively.
 He has mentored several students to obtain their graduate and postgraduate degrees.
 Owusu has edited several research articles for many journals and authored over a hundred scientific papers in the area of entomology.
 He has also served as a consultant to many agencies in the areas of pesticide science, pest management, agriculture, and project management, and evaluation.

-Owusu served as Head of the Department of Animal Biology and Conservation Science, from 2008 to 2010 and followed that with tenure as the Vice Dean of the Faculty of Science from 2010 to 2014.
-He also served as the Dean of the School of Biological Sciences from August to September in 2014 and Acting Dean, School of Biological Sciences from September 2014 to June 2015.
+Owusu served as head of the Department of Animal Biology and Conservation Science, from 2008 to 2010 and followed that with tenure as the vice dean of the Faculty of Science from 2010 to 2014.
+He also served as the dean of the School of Biological Sciences from August to September in 2014 and acting dean, School of Biological Sciences from September 2014 to June 2015.

-Outside the University of Ghana community, he served as Country Director of KANEMATSU Corporation, Tokyo, Japan (Ghana Office) from July 2001 to December 2004 and Country Manager, SIRUS Corporation, Tokyo, Japan from 2005 to 2009.
+Outside the University of Ghana community, he served as country director of KANEMATSU Corporation, Tokyo, Japan (Ghana Office) from July 2001 to December 2004 and country manager, SIRUS Corporation, Tokyo, Japan from 2005 to 2009.

 Owusu is touted as a scholar of international repute with proven knowledge and experience in university administration and governance in addition to commendable fundraising ability.
 In 1999, he was behind the building of a laboratory (Food Security) at the University of Ghana for use by staff and students.

 Owusu has served on numerous university boards and committees as well as serving as Hall Tutor of Jean Aka Nelson Hall, the University Teachers Association of Ghana (UTAG) Secretary as well as Editor-in-chief of the Journal of the Ghana Science Association, Regional Editor for the UNESCO African Journal of Science and Technology and a reviewer for a number of other international journals.

 Vice-chancellor

 He became the one who would replace former vice-chancellor of the University of Ghana, Ernest Aryeetey, who left office in July 2016.
-The shortlisted candidates for the position of Vice-Chancellor included Samuel Agyei Mensah (Provost of the College of Humanities), John Gyapong (Pro Vice Chancellor, Research and Innovation) and Akosua Adomako Ampofo (former director of the Institute of African Studies).
+The shortlisted candidates for the position of vice-chancellor included Samuel Agyei Mensah (Provost of the College of Humanities), John Gyapong (pro vice chancellor, research and innovation) and Akosua Adomako Ampofo (former director of the Institute of African Studies).